Quantization of a New Canonical, Covariant, and Symplectic Hamiltonian Density: Poly-Koopman-von Neumann mechanics as De Donder-Weyl theory

-Next, we generalize relativistic Koopman-von Neumann mechanics to classical field theory with polysymplectic fields and recover De Donder-Weyl mechanics.
-First, the Koopman-von Neumann mechanics must be generalized to work on Fock spaces to describe classical fields.
+Next, we generalize relativistic Koopman-von Neumann mechanics to classical field theory with poly-symplectic fields and recover De Donder-Weyl theory.
+First, Koopman-von Neumann mechanics must be generalized to work on Fock spaces to describe classical fields.
 Second, a poly-Liouville operator $\hat{\mathfrak{L}}_\mu$ is constructed, which leads to a poly-Liouville equation for probability 4-current conservation.
-The classical analogue of a poly-Schrodinger equation with $\partial_\mu$ instead of $\frac{\partial}{\partial t}$ is also found, which corresponds to the first De Donder-Weyl equation, while the second De Donder-Weyl equation of motion is interpreted as a poly-Schrodinger equation for the conjugate poly-momentum.
-Finally, we formulate two types of poly-Koopman-von Neumann algebras with covariant and canonical commutation relations over a classical Fourier-phase space of functionals with polysymplectic geometry for classical and 1st quantized fields.
+The classical analogue of a poly-Schr\"odinger equation with $\partial_\mu$ instead of $\frac{\partial}{\partial t}$ is also found, which corresponds to the first De Donder-Weyl equation, while the second De Donder-Weyl equation of motion is interpreted as a poly-Schr\"odinger equation for the conjugate poly-momentum.
+Finally, we formulate two types of poly-Koopman-von Neumann algebras with covariant and canonical commutation relations over a Fourier-phase space for classical and 1st quantized fields with poly-symplectic geometry.